gaiaresources/abis-mapping/abis_mapping/templates/survey_metadata_v3/templates/instructions.md

 ## CHANGELOG

-No changes from Systematic Survey Metadata Template v2.0.0
+Changes from Systematic Survey Metadata Template v2.0.0

+* This template now accepts multiple rows of data, to represent multiple Surveys in a Dataset.

+### CHANGED FIELDS

+* Because multiple rows are now allowed, [`surveyID`](#surveyID-field) is now a **mandatory** field, and each row must have a **unique** value within the template, in order to identify each row.

 ## APPENDICES
 ### APPENDIX-I: Vocabulary List